 University of California, Santa Barbara alumni Doug Otto and Karl F. Lopker create the company.
 Doug Otto visited Hawaii on business and found that locals referred to his sandals as "deckas," a slang word based on their striped layered construction that resembled a "deck" of stacked wood.
 Liking the name, Lopker and Otto named the brand Deckers in 1975 (originally called Styled Steer).

-Decker 1984 1987 1992 Deckers was The original Teva sandal Teva's first patent for the was created on the shores universal strapping system named Company of the Grand Canyon by a created the modern sport of the Year by Footwear News young river guide sandal category
+The original Teva sandal was created on the shores of the Grand Canyon by a young river guide